evolution-gaming/kafka-flow/docs/overview.md

-As one does not need to have such an output and, often, does not want to handle `Stream` from `sstream` directly, a simpler `resource` method is provided, which returns a `Unit` instead of stream. `retryOnError` provides the same functionality, but with default retry strategy.
+As one does not need to have such an output and, often, does not want to handle `Stream` from `sstream` directly, a simpler `resource` method is provided, which returns a `Fiber[F, Unit]` instead of stream. `retryOnError` provides the same functionality, but with default retry strategy.
+The `Fiber` is required to allow correct error handling in case the underlying stream fails.

 The typical call of `KafkaFlow` could look like following:
 ```scala mdoc